seamonstr/seamonstr.github.io/_posts/2022-11-13-CSS-and-bootstrap.md

 * Enable with `display: flex` on a container.
 * The child `flex` attribute is a shorthand one that can mean multiple things:
-	* Set the children's `flex` value to an int to create proportional sizing, and hardcode the size with a pixel value (eg. `100px`)
-  		* In this case, set `flex-wrap` to `wrap` to enable flowing onto a new row / column.
-	* You can give an additional two parameters for `flex-grow` and `flex-shrink` respectively.
-These are factors used to calculate how much each item should grow or shrink when resizing to fit items in.
-Set to `0` to set to "not at all".
+	* One value, integer: Set the child's `flex-grow`.
+This specifies how much of the container's remaining space should go to the item. *Remaining space* is defined as the space remaining after all siblings' sizes have been allocated.
+The remaining space is allocated according to the ratio defined by all sibling's grow factors.
+	* One value, size (em, rem, px, %), or [other keywords](https://developer.mozilla.org/en-US/docs/Web/CSS/flex-basis): set the child's `flex-basis`, or initial size.
+If `flex-grow` and `flex-shrink` are specified, the item may grow or shink accordingly.
+	* Two values: the first is `flex-grow`.
+If the second has no unit, then it becomes `flex-shrink`; `flex-basis` is set to 0.
+Otherwise, the second becomes `flex-basis`; `flex-shrink` is set to 1.
+	* Three values: `flex-grow`, `flex-shrink`, `flex-basis` respectively.

 * Set  the parent's `flex-direction` to set the direction of the main axis.
 * Set `flex-wrap` on the parent to `wrap` to create new rows of items when you overflow in the flex-direction; only a problem with fixed-size subitems.
 * Aligning: